gakulab/Japan_SSF_stats/README.md

 # Japan_SSF_stats

-Some statistics from govenment (e.g. Fisheries Census) for Small Scale Fisheries (SSF) in Japan
+This repository is for the project "Small scale fisheries and climate change".
+Some statistics from govenment (e.g. Fisheries Census) for Small Scale Fisheries (SSF) in Japan.